Gossamer Bio, Inc. (GOSS) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, April 24, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Gossamer Bio, Inc. ("Gossamer" or the "Company") (NASDAQ: GOSS) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., April 28, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Gossamer Bio, Inc. ("Gossamer" or the "Company") (NASDAQ: GOSS).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN GOSSAMER BIO, INC. (GOSS), CLICK HERE BEFORE JUNE 1, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?